 - the difference between a severe weather ‘watch’ versus a

 - items to pack in a disaster supply kit

-To assist classroom educators, we have created a Fourth Grade Pre-Visit Teacher Resource Guide that includes an overview of the “Severe Weather & Disaster Preparedness” program.
+To assist classroom educators, we have created a Teacher & Parent Resource Page that includes TEKS correlations, chaperone information and more.